nickcacace/Bluefruit_BLE_AWS_APP/README.md

 Current functionality of the app includes:
  - Connecting to beacon BLE devices advertising connection
  - Collect UART data and display it on a serial monitor
+ - Send data to an AWS Database using the "Send" button in the UART Terminal

 ## License